 Where Are They Now?
 Caleb Wright

 April is National Intern Awareness Month and throughout the month we will interview past AgChoice Farm Credit interns.
 We recently spoke with Caleb Wright, past intern who now works for Versant Strategies, a public affairs firm located in Harrisburg, PA which specializes in agriculture, rural affairs, education and environmental issues.
 Caleb shared about himself and his role at Versant Strategies along with his AgChoice internship experience and perspectives.
-Listen to the full podcast episode with Caleb here.

 Share with our listeners your story.
 What’s your background and how did you end up where you are today with Versant Strategies?